thilux/kblog/README.md

 - Using Netty as the server engine
 - All services are JSON based REST services
-- In memory database with time to live constrained by application run time.
-No journals or logs are generated.
+- H2 in memory database using [Squash](https://github.com/orangy/squash) as the persistence layer
 - SLF4J is used for logging.
 - No security implemented so far.